 The Best Bananas for Homemade Banana Bread

-How to Ripen Bananas QuicklyIf the urge to bake is too strong and you can’t wait a couple days, place your unpeeled bananas on a baking sheet, then place in a 300 F degree oven for 10 to 15 minutes.
-The bananas will turn dark brown on the outside, but the inside will be nice and soft, perfect for working into your batter.
-Keep in mind that this method is indeed quicker, but the banana flavor may not be as strong as it would if the fruit were allowed to ripen naturally.
+How to Ripen Bananas QuicklyIf the urge to bake is too strong and you can’t wait a couple days, you can use unripe bananas.
+Place your unpeeled bananas on a baking sheet, then place in a 300℉ oven for 10 to 15 minutes.
+The bananas will turn dark brown on the outside, but the inside will be perfectly soft for working into your batter.
+This method is quicker, but the banana flavor may not be as strong as it would with naturally ripened fruit.

-How to Make Banana Bread
+How to Make homemade Banana Bread

 - 2 cups all-purpose flour